Pathogen-Genomics-Cymru/covate/README.md

 # covate #
-Covate forecasts time series for lineages that are common to a specified list of regions.
+Covate uses the COG-UK metadata to forecast time series for lineages of SARS-CoV-2 that are common to a specified list of regions.
 The selection of either a VAR or VECM model is automated on a per lineage basis, based on the results of a cointegration test.
 The selection of parameters for the chosen model is also automated.

+In addition, covate can also build validation forecasts for existing metadata, and run a cross-correlation analysis that investigates the likelihood of lineages of SARS-CoV-2 being imported between two regions.

 ## Install ##
 ```